-In order to reduce the overhead, the size of the multiplexing headers is kept very low (it may be a single byte when multiplexing small packets).
+In order to reduce the overhead, the size of the multiplexing headers is kept very low (it may be a single byte when multiplexing packets of small size).

 Status of This Memo

 This Internet-Draft is submitted to IETF in full conformance with the provisions of BCP 78 and BCP 79.